 Yes, there is a suggested form for notifications.
 For projects in Santa Barbara County, you can use District form ENF-28.

 What do I do if a building department requires a District “sign off” prior to issuing a building permit for my renovation or demolition project?

 - Determine whether your project is exempt from the Asbestos NESHAP regulation.
 Form ENF-28e is used for determining and declaring exemption.
 Attach an asbestos survey or statement, if required for exemption.

 - If your project is NOT exempt: complete form ENF-28, include the asbestos survey and appropriate fees for your project.

-You may submit your project clearance form along with the appropriate ENF-28/28e form.
+You may submit your project clearance form along with the appropriate ENF-28 or ENF-28e form to [email protected].
 Once the information submitted is determined to be complete, the District will sign off on your clearance form.